Robust stripes in the mixed-dimensional $t-J$ model: Numerical details

 \subsection{Experimental realization}

 As introduced in the main text, the mixD setup can be realized by simulating the Fermi-Hubbard model in the large $U/t$ limit with a strong $y$-directed on-site potential tilt $\Delta$, i.e., $V_{\text{tilt}}(y) = \Delta y$~\cite{Trotzky, Dimitrova}.
 The potential gradient $\Delta$ here effectively suppresses resonant tunneling along $y$, which results in freezing the projected density on the $y$-axis.
-On the other hand, virtual particle exchanges (and hence spin superexchange) remain intact - hence realizing the mixD $t-J$ setting. \\
+On the other hand, virtual particle exchanges (and hence spin superexchange) remain intact - hence realizing the mixD $t-J$ setting.
+In particular, if $\tilde{t}_{\parallel}$, $\tilde{t}_{\perp}$ denote parallel (along $x$) and perpendicular (along $y$) hopping parameters in the simulated FH model, effective spin couplings in the limit $\tilde{t}_{\parallel}, \tilde{t}_{\perp} \ll U$ are given by~\cite{Duan2003, Trotzky, Hirthe2022}